Today's Articles

 Attorney General Jim Hood said that with a murder charge, prosecutors had to prove intent to kill.
 With a manslaughter charge, he said, prosecutors had to prove only that a victim died while another crime was being committed.

-Killen was convicted and serve three 20-year terms, one for each conviction of manslaughter in connection with the deaths of Chaney, Goodman, and Schwerner in 1964.
+Killen was convicted and served three 20-year terms, one for each conviction of manslaughter in connection with the deaths of Chaney, Goodman, and Schwerner in 1964.
 Judge Gordon said in pronouncing the sentence, "I have taken into consideration that there are three lives in this case and that the three lives should be absolutely respected."
 Killen was the only person ever brought up on murder charges in the case by the state of Mississippi.

 New Poem Each Day